kamidtli/IT2810-project3/README.md

 We have choose to use Express js, because it makes a lot of the logistics easier.
 It makes it possible to connect to a database using
 MongoDB and Mongoose, which we also intended to use.

-### Mongoose
-For modeling your application data, Mongoose offers a simple, schema-based solution.
-It includes built-in casting, validation, query construction, hooks for business logic, and more, out of the box.

-To connect our database to the express server and node js, we uses mongoose.
-Mongoose is a elegant MongoDB object modeling for node.js, which makes it easier for use to model the application data, and to connect to mongodb database.

 ### GraphQL
 GraphQL is a query language for APIs and a can be used instead of REST API.
 GraphQL is different from REST API in the sense that it only gets